USS Shelton (DD-790): Korean War

 Shelton returned to San Diego on 10 April where she began an upkeep period and then conducted local operations until 13 November.
-On that date, the destroyer sailed for its third tour of duty in the Far East during the Korean War.
+On that date, the destroyer sailed for her third tour of duty in the Far East during the Korean War.
 She arrived at Sasebo on 1 December 1952 for a three-day tender availability before joining TF 77.
-She operated with that task force for 40 days before entering Yokosuka, Japan for an upkeep period.
+She operated with that task force for 40 days before entering Yokosuka, Japan, for an upkeep period.
 Ready for sea on 26 January 1953, the destroyer joined the Formosa Patrol.
 Her next assignment was in Wonsan Harbor for 40 days, after which she again joined TF 95.
 Her deployment ended on the west coast on 29 June 1953.

 From 1953 to 1959, Shelton divided her time between deployments with the 7th Fleet and west coast operations.
 On her annual deployment in 1957, she rescued 120 passengers from a New Zealand merchant ship.

 She was on the west coast in 1960 and, from July to June 1961, she underwent Fleet Rehabilitation and Modernization (FRAM) conversion at the Long Beach Naval Shipyard.
 Sheltons home port was changed to Yokosuka, and she sailed from Long Beach on 6 January 1962 for that port from which she operated until early March 1964.

 On 5 March, Shelton was ordered to Subic Bay where she was joined by the destroyers Blue (DD-744) and Frank Knox (DD-742), carrier Bon Homme Richard (CV-31), and oiler Cimarron (AO-22).
-All loaded to capacity with stores and consumable items and sailed, on 30 March, for the Indian Ocean on a six-week good will cruise.
-This was Operation "Handclasp" which was designed to aid foreign countries in the supply of consumable goods.
+All loaded to capacity with stores and consumable items and sailed, on 30 March, for the Indian Ocean on a six-week goodwill cruise.
+This was Operation Handclasp, designed to aid foreign countries in the supply of consumable goods.
 The squadron visited Madagascar, Kenya, and Saudi Arabia before presenting a firepower demonstration for the Shah of Iran on 4 May.